Houdini 21.0 Character KineFX

 Ulna tags

-3. Add the mesh and skeleton to a character folder structure using an APEX Pack Character SOP.
-See rigging a character for an example use of this node as well as the fk transform and bone deform rig components.
+3. Add the mesh and skeleton to a character folder structure, and create a starting rig for the character using an APEX Pack Character SOP.
+See rigging a character for how to use this node.
+On the APEX Pack Character SOP:

 5. On the ulna component, Driven tab, set Segments to the ulna tags, in our case, *_ulnaTwist.
 If you rotate the wrist control, the character’s forearm twists with the wrist rotation: